Author

 • Automate Actions: CloudWatch enables users to automate actions based on metrics or alarms, allowing for predefined responses to specific situations.

-By utilizing Amazon CloudWatch, you can gain a comprehensive view of your AWS infrastructure's health and performance, including block storage resources.
 This monitoring capability empowers you to proactively manage and optimize storage resources, ensuring they are in line with your application's demands and optimizing costs by scaling resources as needed.

 Follow the steps below to set up Amazon CloudWatch alerts to monitor usage metrics.